 Limited Partnership

-Like partnerships, a limited partnership requires a partnership of at least 2 partners.
-However, Limited Partnerships have stricter formation requirements in order to implement that limited liability structure not afforded in general partnerships.
+Like partnerships, a limited partnership requires a partnership of at least two partners.
+However, Limited Partnerships have stricter formation requirements to implement that limited liability structure not afforded in general partnerships.

-In a Limited Partnership some participants will have personal liability and limited partners will have limited liability.
-Limited Liability often comes with limited management rights, in some instances limited partners have no voting rights.
+In a Limited Partnership, some participants will have personal liability, and limited partners will have limited liability.
+Limited Liability often comes with limited management rights; sometimes, limited partners have no voting rights.
 From a tax perspective, limited partnerships are subject to single taxation.

 Pro’s